tangrams/PI-GPS/README.md

 ## Modify Tangram-ES to fetch tiles locally

+Sometimes for DIY project, getting fast internet access could be a problem, for example if you are making a DIY GPS for your car.
+In this post we are going to share how you can set your Tangram-ES app to use pre-download tiles.
+Enjoy!

 Now that we have tangram-es installed and tested is time for us to make some changes that will make tangram search for local files instead of fetching them from a server.

 With this changes tangram will search for tiles inside the ```tiles/``` directory.